Detailed Junior College Planning Timeline

 Junior Year

-• CHECK OUT the resources HERE to help you build you college list.
+• CHECK OUT the resources HERE from the HLS College Counseling website’s “College Search and Admission Process Resources” tab to help you build you college list.

 • BEGIN / CONTINUE YOUR SEARCH for “College Fits” by answering the questions on this page.

-• TAKE OFFICIAL STANDARDIZED TESTS THROUGH JUNIOR YEAR AFTER PSAT.
+• TAKE PSAT IN OCT. & THEN OFFICIAL STANDARDIZED TESTS THROUGH JUNIOR YEAR AFTER PSAT.

-• If juniors feel they have done exceptionally well on the PSAT they may choose to continue to test with the SAT starting in December.
+• If juniors feel they have done exceptionally well on the PSAT in October they may choose to continue to test with the SAT starting mid-fall to early December.

-• Juniors are typically encouraged to try their first ACT usually in early December after the PSAT (the PSAT is taken mid-late October).
-After you take your first ACT compare your results and test-taking experience to the PSAT (taken in mid-late Oct.).
+• Juniors are typically encouraged to try their first ACT usually late October / early December after the PSAT (taken ideally in early to mid-October).
+After you take your first ACT compare your results and test-taking experience to the PSAT.
 Determine which test (the ACT or SAT) is your “best-test” from your Preliminary SAT vs ACT experience.

 • Here are some helpful tools for distinguishing which test is your “best test”: